kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 Locating the vehicle centre of gravity is fundamental to vehicle dynamics.
 It is a point that can be used to describe the motion of a rigid body when it subjected to a resultant force.
-Its intrinsic effect on vehicle dynamic performance makes it an primary consideration in chassis design and setup.
+Its intrinsic effect on vehicle dynamic performance makes it a primary consideration in chassis design and setup.

 Obtaining vehicle centre of gravity data is difficult.
 Measuring the location of the vehicle centre of gravity requires specialized equipment like a K&C